Michael Bailey (swimmer)

-Michael Bailey (born 14 February 1948) is a British former swimmer.
-He competed in two events at the 1972 Summer Olympics.
+Michael Bailey (born 14 February 1948) is a British former swimmer who competed at the 1972 Summer Olympics.

+Biography

-He also represented England in the 100 metres butterfly, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Bailey represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the 100 metres butterfly event.

+At the 1972 Olympic Games in Munich, Bailey participated in two events; the 200 metre freestyle and the 4 × 200 metre freestyle relay.